 Distinguished Emeritus/a Award recipients receive a plaque and a cash award of $1,000.
-The award will be announced at the annual Emeriti and Academic Retirees Luncheon in January 2017.
+The award is typically announced at the annual Emeriti and Academic Retirees Luncheon in January of each year.

 For Further Information

-Please contact the UCDEA Awards and Recognition Committee via the UC Davis Retiree Center.
+Please contact the UCDEA Awards and Recognition Committee through the UC Davis Retiree Center.

 Professor Carole Joffe is the 2023-2024 UC Davis Distinguished Emeriti Awardee

 We are pleased to announce Professor Emerita Carole Joffe as our selection for the UC Davis Distinguished Emeriti Award for 2022-2023.
 Prof. Joffe is a professor in the department of obstetrics, gynecology and reproductive sciences at the University of California, San Francisco, and a professor of sociology emerita at the University of California, Davis.
 This award honors outstanding scholarly work or service (e.g., service in Professional, University, Academic Senate, Emeriti/ae, and Departmental, editorial posts, or committees) performed since retirement.
 The award will include recognition at the Chancellor's Emeriti Luncheon, a plaque, and a $1,000 award.